maurolonmartin/sourceMeridian/README.md

 # SourceMeridian

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
+This project consumes an api from `https://dog.ceo/dog-api/` which provides dog breeds and their corresponding images.

+## Initial implementation

+1. You must have installed node version 20 in you machine to be able to run this project
+2. Run `npm install`, this command will install all the libraries and dependencies used in this project.

 ## Development server